 Upon successful completion of this course, the student will be able to:

-- Design a wage survey and a compensation structure for an organization.
+- Design a compensation survey and a compensation structure for an organization.

 - Evaluate which benefits are legally required, as well as which benefits may be provided by an organization given various circumstances.